tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules
 i believe the pawns are all working now. yay

+also make it where it you alternate turns with black and white.

+need to put these in right order on if else statements ... maybe at end. because this is more ruling true oh but some rule it out of it's not equal to 8. have to change that.

+black pawns ....
+not on a border...
+if targeted square is 7 or 9 more, and the square.innerhtml is not "" then move there

+white pawns ....
+not on a border...
+if targeted square is 7 or 9 less and the square.innerhtml is not "" then move there

+(^^above ones can be woven into the existing rules)

+let's let the pawns to attack, and then we can get the king working

 next, let's add in king movement, just because that's so simple! we can let him fall into check for now.

 NOTE: some of the el's might help if you change them to selectedSquare or moveCandidate or something similar